buffGenomic/PipelineColBuff/README.md

 #Pipeline ColBuff
 # Project Workflow for Differences in methane emissions in two cohorts of Colombian buffalos were not associated with significant changes in their rumen microbiome
 #
+## Authors
+Juan Jovel, Office of Research.
+Faculty of Medicine and Dentistry.
+University of Alberta.
+Edmonton, AB,Canada T6G 2E1.
+Sandra Bibiana Aguilar-Marin, Faculty of Agricultural Sciences, University of Caldas, Caldas, Colombia.
+Gustavo A. Isaza, Faculty of Engineering, University of Caldas, Caldas, Colombia.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.